MicrosoftDocs/azure-docs/articles/sentinel/ci-cd.md

 1. After the **Azure-Sentinel** app is installed in your repository, the **Branch** dropdown in the **Create a new connection** page is populated with your branches.
 Select the branch where you want to store your Azure Sentinel content.

 1. From the **Content Type** dropdown, select the type of content you'll be saving.
-You must define your content type so that users can filter connections in the **Repositories** grid by the content type each connection contains.
+Define your content type to make your connection filterable in the **Repositories** page.

 1. Select **Create** to create your connection.
 For example: